tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <li>if < 1: Fraction of the total features to select.</li>
 <li>if >= 1: Number of features to select.</li>
 </ul>
-If strategy='SFM' and the threshold parameter is not specified, the threshold will be set to `-np.inf` in order to make this parameter the number of features to select.<br>
+If strategy="SFM" and the threshold parameter is not specified, the threshold will be set to `-np.inf` in order to make this parameter the number of features to select.<br>
-If strategy='RFECV', it's the minimum number of features to select.
+If strategy="RFECV", it's the minimum number of features to select.
 </blockquote>
 <strong>max_frac_repeated: float or None, optional (default=1.)</strong>
 <blockquote>